-I still get quite a few curious tweets, Facebook comments, e-mails and Instagram reactions about this.
+I still get quite a few curious tweets, Facebook comments, e-mails and Instagram reactions about this: my name!

 “You should change it!“

 Perhaps I can explain why I haven’t yet.